jefmabo/jefmabo/README.md

 - :books: Reading: Clean Coder and Clean Architecture.

-- :new: Studying new technologies: React Native and AWS Cloud.
+- :new: New technologies: React Native and AWS Cloud.

 <p align="justify">